THE INSIDE OUT, UPSIDE-DOWN BLOG

 The INFJs most natural state is when they are consciously unconscious: having one foot in the conscious moment and the other in the unconscious continuum.
 The unsettledness others may feel is likely connected to the unfamiliar feeling felt in the presence of someone who is operating seamlessly in two realms of consciousness.
 The INFJ can stand in this gap effortlessly; in fact it is where they belong.
 INFJs occupy these two spaces as one complete space - where the temporal meets the supertemporal.

-10 Truths Every Parent of an INFJ Needs to Know
+10 Truths Your INFJ Needs You to Know

 INFJ - Ni and its Dual Functions